 It's ok to be nervous.
 (Frankly, we would be nervous if you were taking this step lightly!)
 One of the best ways to deal with nervousness is to see what other hair restoration patients have gone through.
-Take a moment to read our Patient Testimonials and look at Before & After Photos.
+Take a moment to look through our Before & After Photos.

 12) How can I learn more about hair transplants?

 Several ways.
 First, Contact Us online or call (585) 244-0323 for any specific questions.
 If our Hair Restoration Consultant can't answer them, she will gladly forward them to the appropriate physician or staff member.
 We also have patients who have had hair replacement surgery who are willing to discuss their experience.
-Also, you can learn more about what happens at Your Hair Consultation appointment, or more about the training and experience of our Surgeons & Staff.
+Also, you can learn more about what happens at your hair consultation appointment, or more about the training and experience of our surgeons and staff.
 We can also suggest some other hair restoration resources for you to explore.